solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 EOF
    {{< /highlight >}}

 4. Review the logs of the `gateway-proxy` pod.
-Verify that although Gloo Gateway accepted the configuration, an error regarding the malformatted Inja template is reported by Envoy.
+Verify that although Gloo Gateway accepted the configuration, a warning regarding the malformatted Inja template is reported by Envoy.
    ```sh
    kubectl logs -f -n gloo-system -l gateway-proxy
    ```